facebookresearch/ParlAI/parlai/crowdsourcing/tasks/model_chat/README.md

 **NOTE**: See [parlai/crowdsourcing/README.md](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/README.md) for general tips on running `parlai.crowdsourcing` tasks, such as how to specify your own YAML file of configuration settings, how to run tasks live, how to set parameters on the command line, etc.

-**NOTE**: See [parlai/crowdsourcing/README.md](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing/README.md) for general tips on running `parlai.crowdsourcing` tasks, such as how to specify your own YAML file of configuration settings, how to run tasks live, how to set parameters on the command line, etc.

 ## Launching

 Call `run.py` to run this task with the default parameters, as set by `conf/example.yaml`.